flemay/3musketeers/envfile/README.md

 ## Step by Step using example/template

-This section shows the way `.env` was managed before the tool `.env` was born.
-The Make commands are inside `Makefile.env.mk` and will be refered in this step by step.
+This section shows the way `.env` was managed before the tool envvars was born.
+The Make commands are inside [Makefile.env.mk](Makefile.env.mk) and will be refered in this step by step.

 ```bash
 # Let's clean first